 Another way in which depression can lead to substance abuse is through fear.
 Most people who are depressed start to get scared of certain situations.
 Most of the time, this fear comes with feelings of anxiety and paranoia.

 The fear of using psychiatric drugs, being afraid of standing in front of a psychiatrist and more.
 All of these can constitute the affected individual turning to controlled substances for relief.
-Although psychiatric medications are among the most commonly prescribed in the pharmaceutical industry, many people still fear its damaging effects.
+In today’s world, psychiatric drugs have become the norm with most doctors prescribing them.
+However, despite this supposed acceptance, most still retain a fear of these drugs.
+As a result, most people stop using their medication, resorting to substance abuse to manage the symptoms of depression.

 The Stigma Associated With Depression